Information Aggregation with AI Agents: Results

-To disentangle typical market behavior from these catastrophic outliers, we employ a quantile regression at the median $(\tau=0.5)$.
-The intercept of the median regression ($\approx 0.018$) implies that the typical baseline market in the easiest structure converges almost perfectly to the truth ($p = e^{-0.018} \approx 98\%$).
-The coefficient for the hardest structure is $\beta=0.7$ ($SE=0.083$, $p<0.001$).
-This corresponds to an implied probability of $e^{-0.7} \approx 50\%$, indicating that the typical market outcome in the hardest structure is indistinguishable from random guessing.
-At the medium structure, the median also scores very well ($p \approx 98\%$), whereas at the hard structure success drops to $p = e^{-0.286} \approx 75\%$.
-Thus, while the very hard structure causes the average market to hallucinate, it causes the median market to be no better than the toss of a coin.
+This extreme variance suggests that the mean effect is driven by noisy, catastrophic outliers rather than a uniform shift in behavior.
+To disentangle typical market behavior from these outliers, we analyze the median $(\tau=0.5)$.
+The intercept of the median regression ($\approx 0.018$; the intelligence terms are negligible at the median, so the zero-intelligence evaluation is immaterial here) implies that the typical baseline market converges almost perfectly to the truth (implied probability $\approx 98\%$).
+The Medium structure performs similarly well.
+However, at the Hard structure, typical success drops drastically (implied probability $\approx 75\%, p<0.01$).
+At the Very Hard structure, the median error penalty expands to 0.700 ($p<0.001$), dropping the implied probability to $\approx 50\%$.
+While linear restrictions confirm that the mean effects are statistically indistinguishable due to extreme variance, bootstrapped Wald tests on the median distributions confirm the strict tiered deterioration.
+The median deterioration from Medium to Hard is highly significant ($\chi^2=7.26, p=0.007$), as is the subsequent deterioration from Hard to Very Hard ($\chi^2=9.58, p=0.002$).
+Thus, while the Very Hard structure causes the average market to hallucinate wildly, it strictly causes the typical market to be no better than a coin toss.

-Summarizing, we reject our hypothesis that information aggregates across all structures.
-We find that as complexity increases, aggregation deteriorates.
-Figure \ref{fig:complexity_effect} confirms this result in terms of the average and median log error. \footnote{Recall that all graphs incorporate the full sample of 3500 markets, as the results are robust.}
+In summary, we firmly reject the hypothesis that information successfully aggregates across all market structures.
+Figure \ref{fig:complexity_effect} shows the mean and median log errors across the four structures.